Myau5x/employee_database/README.md

 To install please use:
 `npm init` then  `npm install`
 ## Usage
-1. Create database using schema provided in `empl.sql`
+1. Create database using schema provided in `empl.sql`. `seed.sql` example of creating initial database content.
-2. Create `.env` file that will contains user and password for database
+2. Create `.env` file that will contains user and password for database connection.
 3. To run CLI use
 `node index.js`
 ## License